HabitatFramework/UserGuide/interface/interface.rst

 	Main window - Details Tab

-* ‘BAP Habitats’ is automatically updated based upon the habitat code selected on the ‘IHS’ tab.
-For new BAPhabitats, ‘Determination Quality’ and ‘Interpretation Quality’ must be entered.
+* ‘Priority Habitats’ are automatically added based upon the Habitat and multiplex codes selected on the :ref:`ihs_tab`.
+For new priority habitats, ‘Determination Quality’ and ‘Interpretation Quality’ must be entered.
-* ‘Potential BAP Habitats’ allows users to define other BAP habitats which may also be present within the BAP habitat.
-An INCID may have a potential BAP habitat even if no BAP habitats are present.
+* ‘Potential Priority Habitats’ allows users to define other priority habitats that may also be present in the future given appropriate management or restoration.
+An INCID may have a potential priority habitat even if no priority habitats are present.
 * ‘General Comments’ is a text field which allows users to enter any additional comments up to 254 characters.
 * ‘Maps’ contains two drop-down lists:
 * ‘Boundary Map’ defines the source data used to identify the boundary.
 * ‘Digitisation Map’ defines the map data used to digitise the boundary.
 * ‘BiositeName’ is a text field which allows users to enter the name of the biosite.

+To delete a potential priority habitat click on the grey box to the left of the potential priority habitat to select the row, then press the keyboard :kbd:`Delete` key to remove it.

 .. _source_tab: